gitworkflows/devpod/memory-bank/components/dashboard.md

 - Allow users to configure their account settings
 - Enable management of environment variables, Git integrations, and other preferences
 - Display subscription and billing information
-- Offer a consistent and intuitive user experience for the Gitpod platform
+- Offer a consistent and intuitive user experience for the Devpod platform

 ## Architecture